ABOUT CONGRESS PARK

 PARKS & OPEN SPACE:

 Congress Park was named for the small but beautiful park on the south-west end of the neighborhood.
-The park hosts sports fields, open green spaces, and a swimming pool, and is surrounded by turn-of-the-century homes on tree-lined streets.
-One block over is the infamous Denver Botanic Gardens, and walking distance is the larger Cheesman Park.
+The park hosts sports fields, open green spaces, and a swimming pool.
+Additionally, it is surrounded by turn-of-the-century homes on tree-lined streets.
+Nearby, you can find the infamous Denver Botanic Gardens, and within walking distance is the larger Cheesman Park.
 Only two blocks from the neighborhood’s northern border is Denver’s City Park, which contains the Denver Zoo and Denver Museum of Nature & Science.

 Located just outside of Downtown Denver, Congress Park harbors some of Denver’s yummiest food spots.
 Even more options are available right next door and across the street at the Cheeseman Park and City Park/City Park West neighborhoods.
 If you want to stay inside the Congress Park boundaries, we suggest starting with these Your Castle favorites: